-After nearly two months of muted acceptance speeches and spotty internet connections, the 2021 awards season is coming to a close.
+After nearly two months of muted acceptance speeches and fuzzy video quality, the 2021 awards season is coming to a close.
 There’s just one big event left—The 93rd Academy Awards

 .
 To the relief of viewers and nominees alike, producers are doing all they can to simulate a proper awards show, meaning… you guessed it, no Zoom!
 In the words of producer Steven Soderbergh, “It’s the f—ing Oscars